 Each Working Group will be assigned with a set of related issues/items as decided by the Plenary.

-Each Working Group will have a Chairman and Vice-Chairmen, appointed by the Plenary.
+Each Working Group will have a Chair and Vice-Chairs, appointed by the Plenary.

-If necessary, Working Group Chairman can create Drafting Groups for the issue/items assigned to the Group and can nominate chairs for the Drafting Groups.
+If necessary, Working Group Chair can create Drafting Groups for the issue/items assigned to the Group and can nominate chairs for the Drafting Groups.

-The Terms of Reference of the Drafting Groups will be decided by the Working Group and the Chairmen of the Drafting Groups will report to the Chairman of the corresponding Working Group.
+The Terms of Reference of the Drafting Groups will be decided by the Working Group and the Chairs of the Drafting Groups will report to the Chair of the corresponding Working Group.

 Working Group and Drafting Groups can have physical meetings during the preparatory meetings of APT-PP. In between meetings, Working Groups and Drafting Groups can discuss the issues and work progress by electronic means, such as e-mail reflectors, and virtual/online meetings.

-If any Working Group Chairman is unable to perform his roles due to some unavoidable situation, then the APT-PP Chairman will consult with the APT Secretary General and interested Administrations and appoint a new chairman of the Working Group.
+If any Working Group Chair is unable to perform his roles due to some unavoidable situation, then the APT-PP Chair will consult with the APT Secretary General and interested Administrations and appoint a new chair of the Working Group.

 Steering Committee